Saj1234/llm-document-analysis/README.md

 2. Running MongoDB as a Docker Container.
 Running MongDB in a container would be the easier option.
-Detailed instructions on running MongoDB in a docker container can be found [here](https://www.mongodb.com/resources/products/compatibilities/docker)

-Alternatively you can pull the MondoDB Docker image and run it locally.
+You can pull the MongoDB Docker image and run it locally.
 Detailed instructions [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/)
 ```bash
 docker run --name mongodb -p 27017:27017 -d mongodb/mongodb-community-server:latest
 ```
 Once the container stars the MongoDB connection will be on `mongodb://localhost:27017/`

 1. Running the app as a Chat Application
 You can run this app locally as a chat application using the `app.py` file.
 The app has been tested with Python 3.12.1.
 Make sure the MongoDB database is setup properly and with either the docker container option or the local installation options.
 Runnng on the docker container would be the easier option for testing locally.

 - Create a `.env` file inside the `app` folder with the following content and set the values such API Keys other relevant information: